pytask-dev/pytask/docs/tutorials/how_to_select_tasks.rst

     $ pytask -k task_parametrized[1]

-The general idea is that booleans, floats, integers, and strings are used in the task id as they are, but all other Python objects like tuples are replaced with a combination of the argument name and an iteration counter.
+Booleans, floats, integers, and strings are used in the task id as they are, but all other Python objects like tuples are replaced with a combination of the argument name and an iteration counter.
 Multiple arguments are separated via dashes.